Tina & Her Pony: Biography

 Tina & Her Pony was formed in 2009 in Asheville.
 Collins had grown up on the periphery of the Appalachians.
 They released their first full-length album in March 2012, which was mixed and mastered in Oakland, California, with Myles Boisen (The Tiger Lillies, Kronos Quartet) and features the trumpeter Chris Grady (also featured on Tom Waits’ Mule Variations).
 They also released a six-track EP titled Walkin’ in My Sleep at the same time.
 After completing an eighteen-month album release tour that took the band through the entire USA and Canada, they moved to Asheville to work on Champion, released in fall 2017.
 Champion was recorded at Echo Mountain Recording and features musicians from Rising Appalachia, The Honeycutters, and Holy Ghost Tent Revival.

 Musical style and influence

-As a classically trained musician, Collins is known for her tight, sweet, smooth vocals and simple, exposed, crafted instrumentation on tenor banjo, tenor ukulele and guitar.
+As a classically trained musician, Collins is known for her tight, vocals and simple, exposed instrumentation on tenor banjo, tenor ukulele and guitar.

 They could draw easy and favorable comparisons to The Indigo Girls.
 Like their forebears, Tina & Her Pony's harmonies are deep in the pocket.
 The songs themselves carry a gentle wisdom that invigorates the listener.
 The music draws inspiration from both Appalachia and the high desert, in addition to "bluegrass and old-time melodies that have been sung by generations of women before".

 Tina and Her Pony is contributing a unique sound to the American folk tradition.